shawnmuldrew/frontend-nanodegree-map-project/README.md

 Each time a station is clicked, two API calls are generated to find the next three train arrival times going north and south.
 As the stop ids are different for each station the API calls must be dynamically generated.

+API Issue Notes:
+The ETS data sets were structured in such a way that stop times between the three different schedules (Weekday, Saturday, Sunday) could not be separated.
+The way the data sets were flattened the releationships between stop times and schedules could not be linked through any of the data sets.
+Due to this the train arrival times are not completely accurate.
+For project purposes, though, the API calls satisfy the exercise.